Ruan-Yixiang/AROPS/README.md

 # AROPS
-AROPS: A Framework of Automated Reaction Optimization with Parallelized Scheduling License
+AROPS: A Framework of Automated Reaction Optimization with Parallelized Scheduling
+## Installation

+## License
-Olympus is distributed under an MIT License.
+AROPS is distributed under an MIT License.